mariaamadodominguez/cs50capstone/capstone/README.md

 # Files

-**capstone (base folder)**
+## Base folder (capstone)

 - README.md This file
 - db.sqlite3 The database
 - manage.py
 - requirements.txt
 - .env with the API key and icons path
-    - OPEN_WEATHER_KEY
-    - URL_ICONS

-**capstone/capstone (project folder)**
+## Project folder (capstone/capstone)

 - asgi.py
-- settings.py Django settings for capstone project, retrieve environment variables.
+- settings.py Django settings for capstone project, retrieve environment variables, OPEN_WEATHER_KEY
+and URL_ICONS.
 - urls.py URL configuration for capstone project.
 - wsgi.py

-**capstone/weather_app/ (app folder)**
+## App folder (capstone/weather_app)

 - admin.py
-    - Defines the CityAdmin class with list_display = ("city", "country", "state")
+  Defines the CityAdmin class with list_display = ("city", "country", "state")
-    - Registers the (WUser) (City, CityAdmin) and (Time) models
+  Registers the (WUser) (City, CityAdmin) and (Time) models
 - apps.py
-    - Declares name = 'weather_app' in class WeatherAppConfig'
+  Declares name = 'weather_app' in class WeatherAppConfig'
 - forms.py
-    - 3 django forms for city weather (CityForm), geolocation (GeoCityForm) and monthly history weather (MonthlyNormalsForm)
+  3 django forms for city weather (CityForm), geolocation (GeoCityForm) and monthly history weather (MonthlyNormalsForm)
 - models.py
-    - 2 django models, one for the geolocation info (City) and the other for users information plus a ManyToManyField "favouritesList" of locations  (WUser)
+  2 django models, one for the geolocation info (City) and the other for users information plus a ManyToManyField "favouritesList" of locations  (WUser)
 - test.py
-    - A class that extends the TestCase class with a setUp function and 9 test functions for performing Django and Client Testing.
+  A class that extends the TestCase class with a setUp function and 9 test functions for performing Django and Client Testing.
 - urls.py
-    - The urlpatterns list containing the calls to the path functions from views.py
+  The urlpatterns list containing the calls to the path functions from views.py
 - views.py
-    - Contains all the application API logic, handles incoming requests, and generates responses.
+  Contains all the application API logic, handles incoming requests, and generates responses.

-**capstone/weather_app/static/weather_app/**
+### Static files (capstone/weather_app/static/weather_app)

 - air_pollution.js
 airpollution() calls to openweather.org **/air_pollution** endpoint, using as parameter the latitude and longitude of the location chosen.
 Besides the Air Quality Index ('Good', 'Fair', 'Moderate', 'Poor', 'Very Poor'), returns the concentration of Carbon monoxide (CO) in μg/m3.

 - forecast.js
 forecast() calls to **/forecast** endpoint, using as parameter the latitude and longitude of the chosen location .
 Returns weather forecast for 5 days with data every 3 hours by geographic coordinates.
 Displays the information breaking by day, showing the corresponding weather icons and transforming the result data (wind direction and timestamps)

 - geoloc.js
 saveCity() registers the geolocation information (name, latitude, longitude, country and state) in the database

 - weather_app.js
 getLocation() calls the 'getCurrentPosition" function and saves the result data (position.coords.latitude and position.coords.longitude) in a session variable (sessionStorage).

-showPosition() calls the **'/weather** endpoint with position.coords.latitude and position.coords.longitude.
+showPosition() calls the **/weather** endpoint with position.coords.latitude and position.coords.longitude.

-cityWeather() function calls the **'/weather** endpoint, using as parameter the latitude, longitude and id stored in the database for the location chosen from the list.
+cityWeather() function calls the **/weather** endpoint, using as parameter the latitude, longitude and id stored in the database for the location chosen from the list.
 addFavourite() adds the chosen location to the user favourite list, using as parameter the location id.
 - weather_history.js
 weather_history() uses latitude and longitude as parameters to get the meteorological station closest to the chosen location.
 It then gets the MeteoStat monthly data for the last year for that station and shows it in a graph.
 - styles.css

-Some additional styles for buttons, tooltips and footer,
+Some additional styles for buttons, tooltips and footer

-**capstone/weather_app/templates/weather_app/**
+### Templates (capstone/weather_app/templates/weather_app)

 - geoloc.html
 Allows the user to search for the geolocation information of a given place,up to 5 results for search.
 If the user is signed in should have the ability to save the location and automatically include it on his fauvorites places list.
 If it already exists the page should say so.
 If the location is not found the user should be presented with an error (*Geodata for Xxxxxx not found!*)

 - index.html
 Shows the current weather using the device's current position.
 If a user is signed up, it will also show a list of all of the locations registered in the system, displaying its name, state and country, as well as the latitude and longitude of each place.